-College Goal Strategic Objective Key Action Plans/Initiatives Customer Service To offer affordable, high-quality credit and - Expand program offerings non-credit educational training programs - Maximize Financial Aid that meet the area workforce needs in a - Exceed national Student timely, proactive manner Satisfaction Norms Learning To transform the traditional instructional - Expand QEP Math Hub to Environment approach into a flexible, responsive, other content areas learner-centered environment by - Maximize technology maximizing state-of-the-art technology and - Expand online college and college resources in the delivery of DL learning options programs and services. - Faculty training in effective teaching and learning methods Financial Environment To explore alternative funding sources to - Expand auxiliary services offset the decrease in state funding revenue - Increase credit and non-credit enrollment - Expand number of grants

-Product Development To develop and deliver strategic training and manufacturing technology solutions which maximize workforce productivity in advanced manufacturing environments.
+College Goal Strategic Objective Key Action Plans/Initiatives Customer Service To offer affordable, high-quality credit and non-credit educational training programs that meet the area workforce needs in a timely, proactive manner Expand program offerings Maximize Financial Aid Exceed national Student Satisfaction Norms Learning Environment To transform the traditional instructional approach into a flexible, responsive, learner-centered environment by maximizing state-of-the-art technology and college resources in the delivery of programs and services.
+Expand QEP Math Hub to other content areas Maximize technology Expand online college and DL learning options Faculty training in effective teaching and learning methods Financial Environment To explore alternative funding sources to offset the decrease in state funding revenue Expand auxiliary services Increase credit and non-credit enrollment Expand number of grants Product Development To develop and deliver strategic training and manufacturing technology solutions which maximize workforce productivity in advanced manufacturing environments.
 To play a significant role in the recruitment and retention of a high quality workforce that will impact economic development in the Pee Dee Region.
-Partner with vendors to train product users Develop new training programs for the southeast region Be an active member of regional economic development teams Institutional Advancement To build relationships with and seek financial support from alumni, corporations, foundations, and friends Capital CampaignFund raising eventsExpansion of Foundation Park
+Partner with vendors to train product users Develop new training programs for the southeast region Be an active member of regional economic development teams Institutional Advancement To build relationships with and seek financial support from alumni, corporations, foundations, and friends Capital CampaignFund raising eventsExpand Foundation Park